Being Nutritious

 Equipment

-I love my Vitamix high speed blender (affiliate link) for this, but I think you could get away with just about any blender for this recipe.
+I love my Vitamix high speed blender (affiliate link) for this, but you could get away with just about any blender for this recipe.
 None of the ingredients are overly hard, so it should blend up just fine with what you have.
 You can also easily double this recipe if your blender needs more volume in it.

 Storage